petervandenabeele/ruby_peter_v/README.md

   This is similar to the behavior ios nil would be considered smaller than all other objects.

+* #set_once(attribute, value) on Object

+  Setting the instance variable with name attribute (a symbol), once to a value value.
+This acts as a simple form of an immutable attribute.
+After initialization of the object, it can still be set once from nil to a specific value, but after that, it can never be changed to a different value.
+Writing it twice with the same value does not trow an exception.

 ## Contributing

 1. Fork it